jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 The full list of functions can be found in the Interface Definition section.

 ### 4.3.2 Event Notification
 The Radio HAL provides an Event Notification mechanism to inform the upper layer about an event (a packet was received, a transmission finished, etc).

 The upper layer can subscribe to these events to perform different actions.
 A an example, a MAC layer would subscribe to the RX done event to allocate the received packet.
 The TX done event is commonly used to release resources or update statistics.

 The full list of events and implications are defined in the Interface Definition section.

 ### 4.3.3 Device Specific IEEE802.15.4 HAL implementation
 The Device Specific IEEE802.15.4 HAL implementation is part of the IEEE802.15.4 Radio HAL component in the above figure.
 It implements the hardware dependent part of the IEEE802.15.4 Radio HAL by wrapping the `radio_ops` interface around the device specific code by using the Device Driver API which grants access to all device operations.

 ## 4.4 Device Driver
 The Device Driver implements the Hardware Adoption Layer of the device.
-It should provide minimal functionalities to implement the Device Specific API, and it additionally provides a mechanism to expose the ISR of the radio, so the Bottom-Half processor can offload the ISR.
+It should provide minimal functionalities needed by the Radio Operations, and additionally provides a mechanism to expose the ISR of the radio, so the Bottom-Half processor can offload the ISR.

 The function set of the Device Driver can include device specific features that are not exposed but the Radio HAL API (e.g., Smart Listening with AT86RF2xx radios).
 The Device Driver is an independent component and it can be used without the Radio HAL on top, for testing purposes or device specific applications.

 # 5 Interface definition and implementation details
 ## 5.1.1 Init vs Start